 When I was finally able to see my doctor, she told me about a few other options and we decided together which one sounded like the best fit.
 I was sick for about another week and a half while I waited for the first medicine to get out of my system, but then I started to see positive results with the second medication.
 And I finally began to feel like it was all worth it.

-There was a point near the end of this month of torture when my husband pointed out that I seemed to be rejecting anything that would make me happy.
+There was a point near the end of the first month of torture when my husband pointed out that I seemed to be rejecting anything that would make me happy.
 At the same time, I was reading “The Gifts of Imperfection” by Brene Brown.
 There is a section where she talks about the things people do to take the edge off when they are feeling pain and that this is dangerous because numbing the bad also numbs the good.
 We need pain to have joy.
 We need trials to make us strong.

 We are so afraid of pain and sadness and darkness that we are afraid to embrace them.
 We are missing out on an incredible opportunity for growth.
 A phrase that often comes to my mind is “the refiner’s fire,” or the idea that it is only through extreme heat and pressure that coal becomes a diamond.